 Voice

 Voice connections operate in a similar fashion to the Gateway connection.
-However, they use a different set of payloads and a separate UDP-based connection for voice data transmission.
-Because UDP is used for both receiving and transmitting voice data, your client must be able to receive UDP packets, even through a firewall or NAT (see UDP Hole Punching for more information).
+However, they use a different set of payloads and a separate UDP-based connection for RTC data transmission.
+Because UDP is generally used for both receiving and transmitting RTC data, your client must be able to receive UDP packets, even through a firewall or NAT (see UDP Hole Punching for more information).
 The Discord voice servers implement functionality (see IP Discovery) for discovering the local machine's remote UDP IP/Port, which can assist in some network configurations.
-While video from a camera feed is sent in the same connection as voice, streaming (the "Go Live" feature) uses seperate Gateway Opcodes and a second below voice connection.
+If you cannot support a UDP connection, you may implement a WebRTC connection instead.

 Voice Gateway

-To ensure that you have the most up-to-date information, please use version 7.
-Otherwise, we cannot guarantee that the events and commands documented here will reflect what you receive over the socket.
-Video is only fully supported on gateway v5 and above.
+To ensure that you have the most up-to-date information, please use version 8.
+Otherwise, the events and commands documented here may not reflect what you receive over the socket.
+Video is only fully supported on Gateway v5 and above.

 Gateway Versions